apivideo/api.video-java-client/docs/LiveStreamsApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_TOKEN");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", ApiVideoClient.Environment.SANDBOX);

     LiveStreamsApi apiInstance = client.liveStreams();

     String liveStreamId = "li400mYKSgQ6xs7taUeSaEKr"; // The unique ID for the live stream that you want to update information for such as player details, or whether you want the recording on or off.
     LiveStreamUpdatePayload liveStreamUpdatePayload = new LiveStreamUpdatePayload(); //
-    liveStreamUpdatePayload.setName("My Live Stream Video"); // The name you want to use for your live stream. liveStreamUpdatePayload.setPublic(); // BETA FEATURE Please limit all public &#x3D; false (&quot;private&quot;) livestreams to 3,000 users.
+    liveStreamUpdatePayload.setName("My Live Stream Video"); // The name you want to use for your live stream. liveStreamUpdatePayload.setPublic(); // BETA FEATURE Please limit all public &amp;#x3D; false (&amp;quot;private&amp;quot;) livestreams to 3,000 users.
 Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. liveStreamUpdatePayload.setRecord(true); // Use this to indicate whether you want the recording on or off.
+A setting of false will require a unique token for each view.
+    liveStreamUpdatePayload.setRecord(true); // Use this to indicate whether you want the recording on or off.
 On is true, off is false. liveStreamUpdatePayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique ID for the player associated with a live stream that you want to update.